kimchi-project/kimchi/docs/API.md

     * memory *(optional)*: The amount of memory assigned to the VM.
       Default is 1024M.
     * cdrom *(optional)*: A volume name or URI to an ISO image.
-    * storagepool *(optional)*: URI of the storagepool.
-      Default is '/storagepools/default'
     * networks *(optional)*: list of networks will be assigned to the new VM.
       Default is '[default]'
     * disks *(optional)*: An array of requested disks with the following optional fields